Module ECP

 validate (OCTET) | Verify that an OCTET really corresponds to an ECP point on the curve. |

-Class ecp
+Class ECP

 ecp:affine () | Make an existing ECP point affine with its curve |

-ecp:add (first, second) | Add two ECP points to each other (commutative and associative operation). |
+ecp:add (num) | Add an ECP point to another (commutative and associative operation). |

-ecp:sub (first, second) | Subtract an ECP point from another (commutative and associative operation). |
+ecp:sub (num) | Subtract an ECP point from another (commutative and associative operation). |

 ecp:negative () | Transforms an ECP point into its equivalent negative point on the elliptic curve. |

-ecp:double () | Transforms an ECP pointo into the double of its value, multiplying it by two. |
+ecp:double () | This method transforms an ECP point into the double of its value, multiplying it by two. |

-ecp:mul (ecp, number) | Multiply an ECP point by a BIG number. |
+ecp:mul (number) | Multiply an ECP point by a BIG number. |

-ecp:eq (first, second) | Compares two ECP objects and returns true if they indicate the same point on the curve (they are equal) or false otherwise. |
+ecp:eq (point) | Compares two ECP objects and returns true if they indicate the same point on the curve (they are equal) or false otherwise. |

-ecp:octet () | Returns an octet containing the coordinate of an ECP point on the curve. |
+ecp:octet () | Return an octet containing the coordinate of an ECP point on the curve. |

-ecp:x () | Gives the X coordinate of the ECP point as a single BIG number. |
+ecp:x () | Give the X coordinate of the ECP point as a single BIG number. |

-ecp:y () | Gives the Y coordinate of the ECP point as a single BIG number. |
+ecp:y () | Give the Y coordinate of the ECP point as a single BIG number. |

 Functions